Metric space: Metric embeddings and approximations

+The technique involves constructing a hierarchical decomposition of the original metric space and converting it into a tree metric via a randomized algorithm.
+The $O(\log n)$ distortion bound has led to improved approximation ratios in several algorithmic problems, demonstrating the practical significance of this theoretical result.

 Distances between mathematical objects

 In modern mathematics, one often studies spaces whose points are themselves mathematical objects.
 A distance function on such a space generally aims to measure the dissimilarity between two objects.
 Here are some examples: